rails-girls-summer-of-code/summer-of-code/README.md

 - create a new file in the `summer-of-code/blog/_posts` folder (on your computer).
 - Call this file `yyyy-mm-dd-your-blog-post-name.md`, where yyyy-mm-dd is the publishing date for your post.
 Don't forget the .md extension, which stands for `MarkDown`.
 - Add the Jekyll header for the meta data.
 See any of the posts in the `blog/_posts` folder for an example.
 Include the top section including the `---` lines and change the attributes where required (probably all of them except the `layout` attribute). **The date (`created_at`) should be the publishing date of your post**.
 On the twitter line, please just add **your twitter handle without @ character**.
 - Add all your text.
 - don't forget to save your changes ;)

+**IMPORTANT**: If you don't add your twitter handle or remove the twitter line in front matter, the metadata will not render properly.
+If your team doesn't have a team twitter account, you can:
+- use one of your personal accounts or
+- use our twitter handle (RailsGirlsSoC)

 ### Permalink